Rosacea Types, Stages & Symptoms

 Severe Rosacea – Stage III

 Very few patients have severe rosacea which consists of inflammatory nodules and inflammatory pustules.
 A few of the more severe patients in stage III may have furuncle or boils due to the infected sebaceous gland within the hair follicle.
 These are sometimes on the face or the lower nape of the neck within the hair line.
 Dicloxaxillin is the choice antibiotic as it is a penicillin antibiotic and the best rosacea treatment for the rosacea related furuncle or boils.
 Normally 14 to 30 days of Dicloxaxillin will be sufficient unless the carbuncle (a group of furuncles) are present.
 Over time, the skin becomes course and thicker and more red and inflamed with facial skin folds on both sides of the nose extending downward on both sides of the patients mouth and most commonly called ‘nasolabial folds’.
 The nasolabial folds are usually present on many older people but are much more prominent at a much younger age with rosacea patients and the folds are more prominent.
-Likewise the prominent bulbulous nose of rhinophyma is present in some severe rosacea patients. ( Drs.
-Plewig & Kligman),
+Likewise the prominent bulbulous nose of rhinophyma is present in some severe rosacea patients. – ( Drs.
+Plewig & Kligman)

-Rosacea Progression: The facial redness begins and gradually becomes more persistent with spidery blood vessels (telangiectasis) becoming progressively prominent on the nose and cheeks.
+Rosacea Progresses over time: The facial redness begins and gradually becomes more persistent with spidery blood vessels (telangiectasis) becoming progressively prominent on the nose and cheeks.
 Trauma from treatments involving abrasives and peeling agents (Retin – A and all other retinoid, steroids, and exfoliants including anti-aging treatment products) easily cause more long-lasting redness.
 Inflammatory papules (without pus) and pustules (with pus) develop and continue to worsen.
 Facial pores often become larger and more prominent.
 If there has been much sun exposure damage over the years, the skin becomes more leathery skin becomes more wrinkled as it is not elastic or as soft to bend.
 Eventually, the sides of the neck as well as the area down to the center of the chest began to redden and later the ears and area behind the ears also become redder.
 The facial skin contours gradually become coarse and thickened.
 A small number of patients realize they have a more serious presentation of the disease with the condition of nose tissue hyperplasia beginning.
 Hypergenesis is a general term referring to the proliferation of cells within an organ or tissue beyond that which is ordinarily seen as is indicative of cancer cells expansion.
 “Rosacea is more than a red face” as patients often have symptoms of allergy and sinus problems, fibromyalgia, digestive system disorders, and in later years, osteoporosis and arthritis – rheumatism presents itself along with a lowering of the total immune system.
 As you read our new rosacea research facts page, you will find that rosacea is just one symptom of a “metabolic acidosis” disorder.
 Your symptoms will be improved by the use of Rosacea-Ltd IV.

 It is often the cumulative effect of the treatments you’ve been using that may actually be the aggravating source or factor of your current treatment.
 Improving the skin involves a complete change in your thought processes and your approach to treating your facial skin condition.
 Bass & Boney Pharmaceuticals, Inc. researchers know that total skin care and treatment involves much more than treating the symptoms of damage that has already occurred.
 Effective rosacea treatment and skin care also involves preventive skin care.
 The use of sun screens is just one of these preventive skin care treatment measures.